yaolifeng0629/react.dev/src/content/reference/react/memo.md

 #### Parameters {/*parameters*/}

 * `Component`: The component that you want to memoize.
-The `memo` does not modify this component, but returns a new, memoized component instead.
+The `memo` does not modify this component, but returns a new, memorized component instead.
 Any valid React component, including functions and [`forwardRef`](/reference/react/forwardRef) components, is accepted.

 * **optional** `arePropsEqual`: A function that accepts two arguments: the component's previous props, and its new props.
 It should return `true` if the old and new props are equal: that is, if the component will render the same output and behave in the same way with the new props as with the old.
 Otherwise it should return `false`.
 Usually, you will not specify this function.
 By default, React will compare each prop with [`Object.is`.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is)